turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_trusted_ami/README.md

 ### Template Input (GraphQL)

-GraphQL query that will get the instance image.
+GraphQL query that will get the Instance Image.

 ```graphql
 {